-- 1) A safe, supportive environment that has been proven effective; - 2) Individualized behavior plans; - 3) Group therapy five times per week (CPT code 90853); - 4) Small camper to staff ratios; - 5) Parent meetings with home therapeutic goal development and suggestions for how to support online learning and engagement; - 6) Multi-family groups designed to be hands-on, fun filled opportunities for whole families to learn about each other and strengthen family bonds through play and activity - 7) Consistent positive interventions developed in our Quest Therapeutic Model; - 8) Engaging fun activities for campers such as games, STEAM activities, comic book making, arts and crafts, drama, mindfulness, movement based activities, etc. - 9) Theme weeks to excite while provide unique opportunities for growth.
-This year's themes are Movie Making Week, Videogame Making and Social Media Week, STEAM week (with Robotics and Digital Art) and Olympic Week.
+- 1) A safe, supportive environment that has been proven effective; - 2) Individualized behavior plans; - 3) Group therapy five times per week (CPT code 90853); - 4) Small camper to staff ratios; - 5) Parent meetings with home therapeutic goal development and suggestions for how to support online learning and engagement; - 6) Multi-family groups designed to be hands-on, fun filled opportunities for whole families to learn about each other and strengthen family bonds through play and activity - 7) Consistent positive interventions developed in our Quest Therapeutic Model; - 8) Engaging fun activities for campers such as games, sports, STEAM activities, comic book making, arts and crafts, drama, mindfulness, movement-based activities, etc. - 9) Theme weeks to excite while provide unique opportunities for growth.
+This year's themes are Storyteller's Week (with Movie Making and Art), Game Week with Dungeons and Dragons, Videogame Making and Social Media Week, and Olympic Week.

-Quest Campers
+Ouest Campers